-Input to the analog-to-digital subsystem and general-purpose input.
+This port is an analog input interface to the analog-to-digital subsystem and used for general-purpose input.
 When analog-to-digital functions are not enabled, the port has eight general-purpose input pins, PAD0[7:0].
 The ADPU bit in the ATD0CTL2 register enables the A/D function.